edgio-docs/edgio-docs/src/pages/guides/production.md

 ### Allowing {{ PRODUCT_NAME }} IP Addresses {/*allowing-layer0-ip-addresses*/}

 Before going live, ensure that all {{ PRODUCT_NAME }} IP addresses are allowed in the security layer in front of your origin and/or API servers.
-The IP addresses you need to allow can be found on the _IP Whitelist_ section of the _Networking_ tab.
+The IP addresses you need to allow can be found on the _Allowlisting_ section of the _Networking_ tab.
 Note that your IP addresses may differ from the ones shown above.

 ## TLS/SSL {/*tlsssl*/}